-From the Emerald Isle to London to America and back again, Musement takes a look at twelve destinations to celebrate the luck of the Irish and partake in some rollicking St. Patrick’s Day festivities.
+From the Emerald Isle to London to America and back again, Musement takes a look at 14 destinations known for their rollicking St. Patrick’s Day festivities.

 What better place to celebrate this jovial Irish holiday than in the capital of the Emerald Isle?
-Dublin offers much more than rowdy pubs and fake orange beards on St. Patrick’s Day.
-Attend the five-day (14-18 March) St. Patrick’s Day Festival that includes a mesmerizing parade and plenty of live music and dancing!
-Visit the iconic Guinness Storehouse to couple some Irish history with a traditional pint, take an or adventure into the beautiful Irish countryside to see the scenery that inspired Ireland’s nickname for yourself.
+Dublin offers much more than rowdy pubs and faux orange beards on St. Patrick’s Day.
+Attend the five-day (13-17 March) St. Patrick’s Day Festival that includes a mesmerizing parade and plenty of live music and dancing!
+Visit the iconic Guinness Storehouse to couple some Irish history with a traditional pint or take an adventure into the beautiful Irish countryside to see the scenery that inspired Ireland’s nickname for yourself.

 2. New York

 Aside from the Emerald Isle itself, there’s no place like New York to celebrate St. Patrick’s Day!
-The city’s St. Patrick’s Day parade is the oldest and largest in the U.S with more than 150,000 participants!
-Plus, with plenty of pubs on pretty much every corner, the party never stops in the ‘city that never sleeps’.
+The city’s St. Patrick’s Day parade is the oldest and largest in America with more than 150,000 participants!
+Plus, with plenty of Irish pubs on seemingly every corner, the party never stops in the ‘city that never sleeps’.

 In London, St. Patrick’s Day is a jovial three-day event celebrating Irish culture and history.
 Each day, Trafalgar Square showcases Irish artists with performances from stars of the West End Musicals.
-The Irish Street Food Market takes place in Trafalgar square East, and be sure to check out the Irish Film Festival.
+The Irish Street Food Market takes place in Trafalgar Square East, and be sure to check out the Irish Film Festival from March 13-15.

 St. Patrick’s Day is a month-long affair in Savannah which makes it a particularly travel destination in March.
-The party peaks during the St. Patrick’s Day Festival on River Street and City Market on March 15th and 16th.
+The party peaks during the St. Patrick’s Day Festival on River Street and City Market on March 13th and 15th, while the parade takes place on St. Patrick’s Day itself.
 Fun for the whole family, the festival includes live entertainment, goofy photo booths, crowd-pleasing street food, and plenty of beverages!

 This exciting city is one of America’s oldest and its revolutionary Irish culture runs deep.
-Boston’s long history of Irish immigration has fostered quintessential Irish neighborhoods such as Charlestown and South Boston, where the St. Patrick’s Day parade takes place on Saint Patrick’s Day itself It’s also worth noting that the basketball team is called the Boston Celtics and the city’s library honors a former president with Irish ancestry: John F. Kennedy.
+Boston’s long history of Irish immigration has fostered quintessential Irish neighborhoods such as Charlestown and South Boston, where the St. Patrick’s Day parade takes place on March 17.
+It’s also worth noting that the basketball team is called the Boston Celtics and the city’s library honors a former president with Irish ancestry: John F. Kennedy.

-A perfect choice for families looking to celebrate the holiday together, Limerick’s St. Patrick’s Day festival takes place March 15- 18.
+A perfect choice for families looking to celebrate the holiday together, Limerick’s St. Patrick’s Day festival takes place March 15-17.
 The entertaining family-fun events include a parade complete with impressive circus acts by jugglers, clowns, contortionists, fire eaters and more!
-The St. Patrick’s Day Festival Extravaganza is a must-see and includes a spectacular fireworks display!
+The St. Patrick’s Day Festival Extravaganza also includes a spectacular fireworks display.

 Chicagoans take their St. Patrick’s Day celebrations seriously with a multitude of fantastic events that celebrate Celtic heritage.
 Chicago boasts performances by Irish dancers, live pub music and of course the ritual transformation of the Chicago River to a glistening shade of emerald!
-The river will be dyed on March 16 at 9:00 am followed by the St. Patty’s Day Parade.
+The river will be dyed on March 16 at 9.00am then followed by the St. Patty’s Day Parade.

-beautiful National Parks, delectable cafes and fantastic live music scene in Seattle, a wonderful choice for any holiday including St. Patrick’s Day.
-Attend the Irish Festival at the Seattle Center Festal from March 16- .
+Beautiful National Parks, delectable cafes and a fantastic live music scene make Seattle a wonderful choice for any holiday…especially St. Patrick’s Day.
+Attend the Irish Festival at the Seattle Center Festal from March 13 and 17.
 Irish activities, food, drinks and exhibitions all ensure some good ole Irish-style ‘craic’–Gaelic for good times!

 San Diego has one of the best St. Patrick’s Day celebrations in the country!
-Attend the parade which kicks of at 10.30am on Saturday, March 16 and is followed by a series of events such as an Irish Festival in Balboa Park from 1pm to 6pm.
-The annual Diego ShamROCK event features live Celtic bands followed by DJs, dancing and performers that starts at 2pm and goes into midnight.
+Attend the parade which kicks off at 10.30am on Saturday, March 14, which will be followed by a series of events such as an Irish Festival in Balboa Park from 1pm to 6pm.
+The annual Diego ShamROCK event features live Celtic bands followed by DJs, dancing and performers, starting at 2pm and finishing at midnight.